 Furthermore, pursuant to Lithuanian law, in case of a bankruptcy or liquidation of the contractor, the developer of the real estate project would be held liable against purchasers of the real estate for any defects that emerge during guarantee period in case of default of the contractor.
-Guarantee period for the buildings under the applicable Lithuanian laws is 5 years for open works, such as roof, windows, doors, facade, walls) and 10 years for hidden works (i.e. works, which require specific assessment, such as engineering networks, insulation, etc.) and a certain period of time (usually between 1 and 5 years) specified by the producer for any installed items (heating, electricity systems, etc.).
-Thus, in case of bankruptcy or liquidation of any Lithuanian building constructors of the Group, the Group may be held liable as indicated above, which may have a material adverse effect on the results of operations and financial condition of the Group.
+Guarantee period for the buildings under the applicable Lithuanian laws is 5 years for open works (e.g. visible works, such as roof, windows, doors, facade, walls) and 10 years for hidden works (i.e. works, which require specific assessment, such as engineering networks, insulation, etc.) and a certain of the group of the producer for any insulation, etc.) and a certain guarantee period for the building contractors of the Group, the Group may be held liable as indicated above, which may have a material adverse effect on the results of operations and financial condition of the Group.